How Does Cremation Work? The Complete Step-by-Step Process Explained

 Cremation Authorizations & Requirements

-This means that even if the family has signed all the legal paperwork and a permit is issued; the cremation cannot be conducted until the mandatory period has expired.
-Generally, it will take 2-3 days for all the formal details to be completed before the cremation is scheduled.
+This means that even if the family has signed all required legal paperwork and a permit has been issued, the cremation cannot proceed until the mandatory period has expired.

 During this time, the deceased is stored in a refrigerated storage unit, similar to how morgues store bodies, as embalming is not required for cremation.